TamimEhsan/build-your-own-x/01-wc-tool/README.md

 > ccwc test.txt
   7145 58164 342190 test.txt
 >cat test.txt | ccwc -l
   7145
 ```

 ## Solution

 ### Handling flags
-To handle flags I used the handly library `flag` of golang.
+To handle flags the handly library `flag` of golang is used.

 ### Handling the counts
-To count the varieties of queries, I looped over the bytes and increamented the counts depending on whitespaces.
+To count the varieties of queries, loop over the bytes and increament the counts depending on whitespaces.
 The corner case is consecutive whitespaces.
+But this creates problem to handle multibyte character.
+Using `rune` data type of golang makes it easier to handle this.